TERMS USED IN GAME AND SPORTS

 Cricket

-called a break.
+Break: A ball, after delivery from the bowler, when on touching turns either towards the left or right, iscalled a break.
 It can be Break or off-break. for ball passes the bat, missing the wicket, goes far enough I the batsman to run it, it is called a bye.

 Chinaman: It’s an off-break ball bowled by a left-handed bowler a right-handed batsman.
 S